uehaj/IntRange/README.md

       import IntRange
       Import List

-      IntRange.foldl (+) 0 (0 `to` 100000000) -- Can be calculate without consuming memory.
+      IntRange.foldl (+) 0 (0 `to` 100000000) -- Can be calculate without consuming extra memory.
-      List.foldl (+) 0 [0..100000000] -- Require memory fo the list which length is 100000000.
+      List.foldl (+) 0 [0..100000000] -- Requires memory for the List of Int which length is 100000000.
 ```

-Both of List.foldl and IntRange.foldl don't consumes call stack, but List.foldl version consumes vast amount of memory in the contrast of IntRange.fold requres relatively small constant memory.
+Both of List.foldl and IntRange.foldl don't consumes call stack (those are using Trampoline), but List.foldl version consumes memory for the list [0..100000000], in the contrast of IntRange.fold requres relatively small constant memory.